Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

-Although the aggregated problem~\eqref{mod:aggregated} potentially has much fewer integer variables than~\eqref{mod:reformulation}, depending on the transformation $\maptmarkov$, it may remain computationally challenging to solve due to the existence of (aggregated) first-stage integer variables and the continuous state variables defined at each node of the scenario tree.
-We next introduce solution methodologies to address this issue.
+Although the aggregated problem~\eqref{mod:aggregated} potentially has much fewer integer variables than~\eqref{mod:reformulation}, depending on the transformation $\maptmarkov$, it may remain computationally challenging for an exact solution approach due to the existence of (aggregated) first-stage integer variables and the continuous state variables defined at each node of the scenario tree. \Margarita{We next introduce an exact solution approach based on a variant of the SDDP algorithm, and then present alternative approximation approaches to generate feasible decision policies and dual bounds that are computationally efficient.}